Fil/pangea/src/party/wikidata.md

 ```

-The function below extracts the geographic coordinates from the `POINT(logitude latitude)` values:
+The function below extracts the geographic coordinates from the `POINT(lon lat)` values:

 ```js echo
 function parsePoint(value) {